govex/culture/Diagnostic.md

 #Diagnosing Culture

 There is [a culture diagnostic tool](http://www.researchgate.net/file.PostFileLoader.html?id=559077c25e9d9768f68b4570&assetKey=AS%3A271750183489537%401441801700739) developed by Kim Cameron and Robert Quinn in 2006.
-It essentially states there are four type of organizational cultures, which exist along a *competing values framework*.
+It essentially states there are four types of organizational cultures, which exist along a *competing values framework*.
 The competing values are:
 * Flexibility & Discretion vs. Stability & Control
 * Internal Focus & Integration vs. External Focus & Differentiation

 Using these values, Cameron and Quinn group organizations into four cultural categories depending on their results:
-* **Clan Culture:** collaborative, friendly, teamwork abounds, colleagues are like family, leaders are mentors, emphsasizes loyalty, tradition, cohesion and concern for people.
+* **Clan Culture:** collaborative, friendly, teamwork abounds, colleagues are like family, leaders are mentors, emphasizes loyalty, tradition, cohesion, and concern for people.
-* **Adhocracy Culture:** creative, dynamic, entrepaneurial, cutting edge, risk-taking, initiative and freedom are encouraged, being an industry leader is important
+* **Adhocracy Culture:** creative, dynamic, entrepreneurial, cutting edge, risk-taking, initiative and freedom are encouraged, being an industry leader is important
-* **Market Culture:** competitive, results and goal oriented, hard-charging, productive, concerned with reuputation, success, and winning
+* **Market Culture:** competitive, results and goal oriented, hard-charging, productive, concerned with reputation, success, and winning
-* **Hierarchy Culture:** controlled, structured, formal, rules and procedures empasized, dependability, stablility, performance and efficient operations are prioritized
+* **Hierarchy Culture:** controlled, structured, formal, rules and procedures emphasized, dependability, stability, performance, and efficient operations are prioritized

 ###First, identify the culture you want.
 Many governments identify as a Hierarchy Culture and aspire to be different.
 But it is important to be specific and articulate what kind of culture you want, so the differences become clear.
 As you complete a diagnostic process, make note of the differences between the culture you have and the one you want.

 ###Second, interview and observe.
-  * Observe the common behaviors in your organization and ask others to observe them as well
+  * Observe the common behaviors in your organization and ask others to observe them as well.
     * Which behaviors contribute to your goals?
     * Which behaviors detract from your goals?
   * If you were performing at your best, which behaviors would be common?
 Which would be gone?